lgreski/cleaningdata/README.md

 >In the Nexus of Forces, information is the *context* for delivering enhanced social and mobile experiences.
 Mobile devices are a *platform* for effective social networking and new ways of work.
 Social links *people* to their work and each other in new and unexpected ways.
 Cloud enables the *delivery* of information and functionality to users and systems.
 The forces of the Nexus are intertwined to create a user-driven ecosystem of modern computing.
 Reference: Howard, C. et. al., *The Nexus of Forces: Social, Mobile, Cloud, and Information,* Gartner Inc., Stamford CT, June 2012.

 Wearable computing is at the center of the nexus of forces.
 It uses mobile devices as a platform to generate large amounts of data about people's behavior.
 Scientists are only now beginning to explore ways that mobile computing and big data can help us better understand human behavior.
-One such study was undertaken by Jorge L. Reyes-Ortiz et. al. from the Technical Research Centre for Dependency Care and Autonomous Living.
+One such study was undertaken by Jorge L. Reyes-Ortiz et. al. from the *Technical Research Centre for Dependency Care and Autonomous Living*.
 In April 2013 they released [A Public Domain Dataset for Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The dataset is the result of an experiment to track people's daily activities while a Samsung Galaxy SII smartphone was attached to each participant's waist.
 The smartphones contained embedded inertial sensors (an accelerometer and gyroscope) that were used to track 561 different measurements.
 Per the [HCI@SMARTLAB](https://sites.google.com/site/harsmartlab/) website, a group of 30 volunteers were tracked on six basic activities that were measured with 3-dimensional \(X, Y, and Z axes\) for both linear acceleration and angular velocity.

 >The experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 They performed a protocol of activities composed of six basic activities: three static postures (standing, sitting, lying) and three dynamic activities (walking, walking downstairs and walking upstairs).
 The experiment also included postural transitions that occurred between the static postures.
 These are: stand-to-sit, sit-to-stand, sit-to-lie, lie-to-sit, stand-to-lie, and lie-to-stand.
 All the participants were wearing a smartphone (Samsung Galaxy S II) on the waist during the experiment execution.
 We captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz using the embedded accelerometer and gyroscope of the device.
 The experiments were video-recorded to label the data manually.
 The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.